 The anatomy, physiology and pharmacology of analgesia have been extensively studied.
 A major breakthrough was the discovery of neurotransmitters that connect the brain to the spinal cord and modulate spinal neurotransmitter activity.
 These conductors, as well as other spinal cord respond to opioids and other analgesics as well as to experimental and psychological stimuli, including stress to produce analgesia.
 It was speculated that the activation of this control system by the action of opioids indigenous as B-endorphins and enkefalinas can cause the phenomenon of placebo analgesia and apparent analgesic effect of an acupuncture in some clinical circumstances.

-The pain can be defined as "a sensory and emotional experience associated with actual or potential damage of tissue, or described in terms of such damage."
-Although the mechanisms of pain and its transmitters are being better understood, it should would emphasize that the individual's perception of pain and the assessment of its meaning is a complex phenomenon that involves psychological and emotional processes, in addition to activation of nociceptive transmitters.
-Pain intensity is not proportional to the type or extent of damaged tissue, but may have influence on the nervous system.
-The perception of pain depends on the complex interactions between nociceptive impulses and non-nociceptive neurotransmitters upward with respect to the activation of the descending pain inhibitory systems.
+Pain can be defined as "a sensory and emotional experience associated with actual or potential tissue damage, or described in terms of such damage."
+Although pain mechanisms and their transmitters are being better understood, it should be emphasized that the individual's perception of pain and the evaluation of its meaning are a complex phenomenon involving psychological and emotional processes, as well as the activation of nociceptive transmitters.
+Pain intensity is not proportional to the type or extent of damaged tissue, but may have an influence on the nervous system.
+Pain perception depends on the complex interactions between nociceptive and non-nociceptive impulses in ascending neurotransmitters with respect to activation of descending pain inhibiting systems.